Every business needs a marketing strategy; however, creating one from scratch is easier said than done.

 Fortunately, you have the power to grow your organization, future-proof your career, and become a brilliant marketing strategist.
 You can know your customers better than they know themselves, understand exactly how to create content and launch campaigns they love, and get reliable results that power sales.

-Let’s establish what we mean when we use the term marketing strategy.
-There are a number of different definitions that often get applied to this seemingly simple term, so it’d be best to clearly delineate how this guide defines the concept:
+Let’s establish what we mean when we use the term “marketing strategy”.
+There are a number of different definitions that often get applied to this seemingly simple term, so it’d be best to clearly delineate how this guide defines the concept.

 Marketing strategy describes the process of how businesses and organizations understand their markets and their methods for influencing profitable customer action.

 That seems succinct enough, right?
 In other words, and in the interest of keeping things simple, marketing strategy is all about:

 - Understanding who buys your products and services.

 - Understanding how you’ll motivate them to take profitable action.

 - Understanding your competitors who are trying to do the same thing.

 - Understanding how you’ll measure marketing activities and refine your approach moving forward.